mfateev/sdk-python/temporalio/contrib/crewai/DESIGN.md

 ## Overview

 This document describes the design for integrating CrewAI with Temporal, enabling durable execution of AI agent crews.
-The integration follows the same patterns established by the LangGraph and OpenAI Agents integrations: execute orchestration logic in workflows, perform all IO operations in activities.
+The integration follows the same patterns established by the OpenAI Agents integration: execute orchestration logic in workflows, perform all IO operations in activities.

 ## Goals